hilanderas/routing/gitbook/overview/USER.md

 # Who are the users ?

+* The developer who wants to develop a router on a portable device like Raspberry Pi with UI
-Powter-client users, powter-client can't be functional without routing
+* Powter-client users, powter-client can't be functional without routing